serendipity-projects/lifecycle-helper-maven-plugin/README.md

 > mvn it.serendigity.maven.plugins:lifecycle-helper-maven-plugin:execution-plan
 ```

-## Brief examples on how to use Plugin
+## Brief examples on how to use the Plugin

 ### Display execution plan of a project